BACKCOUNTRY SAFETY LEAVE NO TRACE

-We've all seen beautiful photos of rugged places and wanted to get out there and see them for ourselves.
-But some of the prettiest places are harder to get to than you may realize, and being in the backcountry has inherent risks.
-Every year hundreds of unprepared hikers end up missing, injured, or worse — sometimes even putting the lives of search and rescue volunteers at risk.
-It's extremely important that we follow a few simple safety guidelines when we're in the backcountry — accidents, while unlikely, can happen to anyone at any time, and a little extra planning and preparedness might save you a load of trouble.
+We've all seen beautiful photos of rugged places and wanted to get out there and see them for ourselves but some of the prettiest places are harder to get to than you may realize, and being in the backcountry has inherent risks.
+Every year hundreds of unprepared hikers end up injured, missing, or worse — sometimes putting the lives of search and rescue volunteers at risk.
+It's extremely important that we follow a few simple safety guidelines when we're in the backcountry: accidents, while unlikely, can happen to anyone at any time, and a little extra planning and preparedness might save you a load of trouble.

 RESEARCH AND PREPARATION

 Do you know what the trail conditions are like?
 Do you have the right footwear?
 Have you checked the weather forecast?
 Will you have enough daylight?
-Many of the trails around the PNW can be very challenging and physically demanding, and deep snow can linger on the upper slopes well into July or even August.
+Many of the trails around the PNW can be very challenging and physically demanding, and deep snow can linger at higher elevations well into July or even August.
 Resources like Vancouver Trails, AllTrails, BC Parks, and the Washington Trails Association can provide extremely valuable information, and knowing what you're heading into can help you prepare for the unexpected.

 TELL SOMEONE WHERE YOU'RE GOING

 Leave a note with a friend explaining where you're going, the route you're taking, who is with you, and your expected return time.
 In the unlikely event that you get lost or injured the police and SAR will know where to start looking for you, decreasing your exposure time and increasing the likelihood that you'll make it home safe and sound.